1. How is Lifespan protecting its patients from COVID-19 exposure in the office?

 COVID-19 vaccines are available at several local pharmacies; you can find more information on the CDC website: https://www.maine.gov/covid19/vaccines

 3. How soon can I get my medications after I call?

 Non-urgent refill requests are sent to the pharmacy within 48 hours and urgent refill requests are sent within 24 hours.
 Please plan ahead for your prescription needs.
 We recommend that you call the pharmacy to see when your prescription will be ready to pick up.

 4. Are you closed on holidays and if so, who will take care of my needs if I am sick?

 We provide 24-hour coverage for our patients.
-When the office is not open, patients can call our on-call service for medical advice at 877.401.5356.
+When the office is not open, patients can call our phone number at 207-533-3366 and be directed to the on-call service.
 For emergencies, we recommend that you visit your local hospital ER.

 5. What if my insurance is not listed on your insurance list?